daphne1014/the-tech-blog/README.md

 # the-tech-blog [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
-A quiz website that allows users to practice that helps to practice coding skills with true or false quiz questions.

 ## Built With

 * JavaScript
-* Tailwind CSS
+* Bootstrap
 * MySQL
 * handlebars

 ## Description

-A website that allows users to sign up using their email address.
-They can take the quiz, save their scores and view their progress on their dashboard.
+A website that allows users post an article or any other contents with title and comment on them with other users.

 ## Table of Contents